-Rosie is Deputy Head of Measurement and Evaluation, specialising in qualitative research, participatory approaches and mixed-method evaluations.
+Rosie specialises qualitative research, participatory approaches and mixed-method evaluations.
 Rosie has a keen interest in stakeholder voice, recently authoring the paper Make It Count: why impact matters in user involvement.
 Alongside think tank work and provision of training, Rosie works across strategy and measurement projects to help charities and funders to understand, measure and communicate their impact.

 Since joining NPC in 2015, she has authored papers on the uses of qualitative research for charities, interpreting evidence standards and proportionate evaluation, global innovations in measurement and evaluation, how funders can learn from what doesn’t work as well as what does and a shared outcomes framework.